Welcome to Definitely Drawing

 • Tolarian Winds: cheap to cast blue wheel.

-When I draw, others lose library content:
+When this deck draws, others lose library content:

 • Counterbalance: makes casting spells a bit of a gamble; has potential to counter spells practically for free.